Default Singles and Open Room Spaces

 Due to a number of circumstances, some residents may find themselves in a default single (a double capacity room with a single occupant) or with an open space in their room or apartment.
 It is important to note that these students may receive a new roommate at any time.

-Prior to the spring semester and the remainder of the academic year it may be necessary to fill the vacancy in that room in order to meet our changing housing needs.
+During any given semester and/or between semesters, it may be necessary to fill the vacancy in that room in order to meet our changing housing needs.
 The room will remain in the pool of available spaces and a roommate may be placed for any of the following reasons:

 1. Students may make room changes for fall or spring semesters, and may choose any available space.
 In some cases residents may have the opportunity to meet a potential roommate ahead of time.
 If so, it is important to use this as a time to get to know the person and to share expectations of a new roommate.